SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/SAP Build Apps/Readme.md

 In this module, you will be creating **two applications** using SAP Build Apps.

+To start working with SAP Build Apps you need to subscribe.
+Follow [this tutorial](https://developers.sap.com/tutorials/build-apps-trial-booster..html) if you use trial account.
+Alternatively read the configuration steps in the [official documentation](https://help.sap.com/docs/build-apps/service-guide/prerequisites).

 **[Service Hub Client Application](./Service%20Hub%20Client%20App/Readme.md)** where clients can report new incidents
 1. [Import Your Template Application](./Service%20Hub%20Client%20App/1_Import%20your%20template%20application/Readme.md)
 2. [Data Connection](./Service%20Hub%20Client%20App/2_Data%20connection/Readme.md)